zmxv/react-native-sound/README.md

   }
 ```

-Save your sound clip files under the directory `android/app/src/main/res/raw`, or any other directory in which case you need to pass the full path into the Sound constructor.

 ## Demo project

 https://github.com/zmxv/react-native-sound-demo

 ## Basic usage

+First you'll need to audio files to your project.

+- Android: Save your sound clip files under the directory `android/app/src/main/res/raw`.
+Note that files in this directory must be lowercase and underscored (e.g. my_file_name.mp3) and that subdirectories are not supported by Android.
+- iOS: Open Xcode and add your sound files to the project (Right-click the project and select `Add Files to [PROJECTNAME]`)

 ```js
 // Import the react-native-sound module